wilseypa/warped2-models/models/forest/README.md

 map will ignite only when its heat content reaches a certain threshold determined by pixel in the vegetation that correlates to the respective LP.

-1. Vegetation maps
+1. Wildfire Susceptibility maps
-    - Reading the pixel value and assigning its attributes to an LP Pixel values will affect
+    - Reading the gray scale pixel value and assigning its attributes to an LP Pixel values will affect
     + Ignition threshold -  the amount of heat needed by an LP to ignite
     + Peak threshold - the amount of heat the LP needs to reach before it starts to decay